How To Debug PHP Web Apps In NetBeans On Windows

-In the previous tutorials, we have discussed the steps required to install WampServer, and NetBeans 11.
+In the previous tutorials, we have discussed the steps required to install WampServer, PHP 7 or PHP 8, and NetBeans 11 or NetBeans 12.
 We have also discussed the steps required to debug PHP programs in CLI mode and remote debug PHP web applications as listed below.

 - How To Install WampServer on Windows - The most recent version of WampServer while writing this tutorial supports up to PHP 7.3.1.
-The steps should be the same as the standalone installation of Apache Web Server.
+The steps should be the same for the standalone installation of the Apache Web Server.

 - How To Debug PHP In NetBeans On Windows